jarrodmillman/rcsds/standard/bash.rst

 First, suspend the job using the ``Ctrl-z`` signal.
 After receiving the signal, the program will interrupt execution, but will still have access to all files and other resources.
-Next, issue the ``bg`` command, which will put the stopped job in the background.
+Next, issue the ``bg`` command, which will start the stopped job running in the background.

 Listing and killing jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~